 While washing your hair thrice a week is essential, it is also important to use the right product.
 Most people pick a shampoo that smells good or makes their hair soft, but there’s a reason why problem-specific shampoos exist.
 Be sure to avoid harsh anti-dandruff products though; instead use an anti-dandruff shampoo such as the Dove Dandruff Care Shampoo, which is formulated with micro moisture serum that not only leaves you with a flake-free scalp, but also protects your hair from frizziness.
 Complete your hair wash with the Dove Dandruff Care Conditioner for best results.

 - Do a hot oil massage

 A well-hydrated scalp is a healthy scalp.
-Massaging your scalp and hair regularly with warm oil will address most of your hair problems, including dandruff.
-Even during summer when your hair feels greasy it is good to apply warm coconut or olive oil to the scalp at least once a week to combat dandruff.
+Massaging your scalp and hair regularly with warm oil can address many of your hair problems, including dandruff.
+Even during summer when your hair feels greasy it is good to apply warm coconut or olive oil to the scalp at least once a week to help combat dandruff.

 Pro tip: While washing off the oil frōm your hair, do a neem rinse.
 All you have to do is steep two handfuls of neem leaves in two litres of hot water for a few hours.
 Once cool, use it as the last rinse.